Go To Top

 A tax refund can be used to buy a new car, help afford a leased or used car, or reduce an existing car loan.
-Review five approaches to applying a tax refund on a car.
+Here are five approaches to applying a tax refund to a car.

 1. Use a tax refund for a car down payment